How to Winterize Your Pre-Engineered Metal Building

 Roof Inspection

-If your pre engineered metal building is located in an area that typically gets heavy snow and ice storms, you’ll want to perform a thorough roof inspection.
+If your building is located in an area that typically gets heavy snow and ice storms, you’ll want to perform a thorough roof inspection.

 Take this time while you’re on the roof to check for any damages and make necessary repairs.
 Check for damaged panels and/or trim, as well as missing screws.
 Then, clear the roof of any debris.